bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 Your finished project must include all of the following requirements:

 - [ ] An authentication workflow with functionality for account creation and login, implemented inside `api/auth/auth-router.js`.
-- [ ] Middleware used to restrict access to resources for non authenticated requests, implemented inside `api/middleware/restricted-endpoint.js`.
+- [ ] Middleware used to restrict access to resources from non-authenticated requests, implemented inside `api/middleware/restricted-endpoint.js`.
 - [ ] A minimum of 2 tests per API endpoint, implemented inside `api/server.test.js`.

 **Notes:**